 “On the other days it’s good to have things that are really easy to prepare on hand, like a rotisserie chicken and frozen vegetables.”

 In the current circumstances it may be difficult to find some ingredients at the grocery store but it’s still important to try and make healthy choices.
-Some supermarkets have introduced exclusive periods each day for elderly and vulnerable people to improve access to essential groceries during this time of unprecedented demand.
-We encourage you to speak with the staff at your local store for terms and conditions and, if possible, make the most of this option.
+Some supermarkets have introduced delivery options for at-risk groups.
+If you haven’t already, you’ll need to speak with your GP about getting a letter to support your application for this service.

-Nicole says it’s also helpful to consider when you feel most energetic during the day and use this time to prepare meals, or even change your mealtimes to suit your body.
+When it comes to cooking and eating, Amanda says it’s helpful to consider when you feel most energetic during the day and use this time to prepare meals, or even change your mealtimes to suit your body.

 “If you feel good in the morning, this might be a good time to cut up the ingredients in preparation for your evening meal or get something going in a slow cooker.
 If you feel like you have more energy in the afternoon than the evening, consider switching your mealtime to early and having a small, nutritious snack later in the evening,” she said.